Sarth-Patil/CNN/README.md

-# Machine Learning
+# Convolutional Neural Network
-Convolutional Neural Network- image classification Regression models- simple regression, multiple variable regression
+CNN for image classification, Dog and Teddy bear images are used as features are more variants Keras sequential model is used